The morphology and interface structure of titanium on graphene

-Of particular interest as a metal thin film is titanium (Ti), which is widely used as an adhesion layer in nanoelectronics due to the strong chemical interactions it can have with substrates, and which shows minimal interdiffusion into noble metals such as gold \cite{todeschini2017influence, schulman2018contact}.
-Furthermore, Ti islands are of interest for optoelectronic applications, such as the bottom-up fabrication of plasmonic nanoparticle arrays for optical devices \cite{wang2018rich} and catalysis \cite{mascaretti2022challenges}.
+Of particular interest is titanium (Ti), which is widely used as an adhesion layer in nanoelectronics due to the strong chemical interactions it can have with substrates, and which shows minimal interdiffusion into noble metals such as gold \cite{todeschini2017influence, schulman2018contact}.
+Furthermore, Ti islands are important for optoelectronic applications, such as the bottom-up fabrication of plasmonic nanoparticle arrays for optical devices \cite{wang2018rich} and catalysis \cite{mascaretti2022challenges}.
 However, the exact nature of the interaction between Gr and Ti remains debated.
-For instance, literature is divided on whether or not defects form in Gr after Ti deposition \cite{matruglio2016contamination, hsu2014surface, xu2018properties}.
+For instance, literature is divided on whether defects form in Gr after Ti deposition \cite{matruglio2016contamination, hsu2014surface, xu2018properties}.
 In addition, it is possible that Ti and Gr react during deposition, forming TiC \cite{gong2014realistic, politou2015transition}.
-However, another study found that TiC formation is due to a reaction between Ti and background gases or contamination in the vacuum system and not a reaction between the Ti and Gr \cite{freedy2018unraveling}.
+However, it has also been suggested that TiC formation is due to a reaction between Ti and background gases or contamination in the vacuum system and not a reaction between the Ti and Gr \cite{freedy2018unraveling}.
+These varying reports suggest that the Ti-Gr interface properties are highly sensitive to experimental conditions, requiring systematic measurements to explore the impact of contributing factors.

 To elucidate the fundamental factors determining diffusion, nucleation, and growth of Ti on Gr, and to distinguish between underlying effects such as substrate, strain, and roughness, it is useful to consider metal deposition on suspended Gr, i.e., Gr not in direct contact with a substrate.
 This approach enables the study of intrinsic metal-Gr interactions without extraneous effects from the substrate.
 Suspended Gr is itself promising for applications in areas such as filtration \cite{surwade2015water}, DNA sequencing \cite{heerema2016graphene}, and catalyst support \cite{antolini2012graphene, lv2011open, julkapli2015graphene}.
-On suspended Gr, investigations of the early-stage growth of Ti reveal that growth takes place in the Volmer-Weber island growth mode and the initial island layers are strained to accommodate the lattice mismatch between Ti and Gr \cite{zagler2023interface}
+On suspended Gr, investigations of the early-stage growth of Ti reveal that growth takes place in the Volmer-Weber island growth mode and the initial island layers are strained to accommodate the lattice mismatch between Ti and Gr \cite{zagler2023interface}.